 The Right Education for a Human Resources Career in Kansas

-The importance of education and professional certification for aspiring human resources professionals can be seen in the following recent job postings (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only).
+The importance of education and professional certification for aspiring human resources professionals can be seen in the following job postings (Shown for illustrative purposes only):

 Human Resources Representative, YRC Freight – A bachelor’s degree in human resources, business administration, or related area; OR an equivalent combination of education and work experience is required.

 Human Resources Generalist, Robbie Flexibles – A bachelor’s degree in human resources, business or a related field is desired.

 Assistant Director of Human Resources, Barton Community College – A bachelor’s degree in human resource management is required, while a master’s degree is preferred.

 Human Resources Advisor Job, Alliance Data – Candidates must have a minimum of a bachelor’s degree, with additional PHR / SPHR certification preferred.

 Bachelor’s degrees related to human resources, in the form of a Bachelor of Science (BS), a Bachelor of Arts (BA), or a Bachelor of Business Administration (BBA) are often a minimum requirement for HR specialist and lower-to-mid-level management jobs.

 Among the undergraduate degrees that top employers in Kansas look for include: